cjbnc/ws-standards/proposed/WSSR-2.3-static-key-hmac-authorization.md

     URL = BASEURL + PATH
     e.g. "https://api.ncsu.edu/pager" + "/groups?dept=oit"

 - The BASEURL will always include the server name, and may contain a subdirectory path.
 It should not contain a trailing "/" character.
-The BASEURL is not used in generating the HMAC-Auth signature.
+The BASEURL is not used in generating the NCSU-MAC signature.

 - The PATH portion of the URL always starts with a "/" and contains whatever resource and :id portions are required.
-If a query string is used in the URL, that should also be included as part of the PATH when generating the HMAC-Auth signature.
+If a query string is used in the URL, that should also be included as part of the PATH when generating the NCSU-MAC signature.

 ## Sending requests

-### HMAC-Auth header
+### NCSU-MAC header

-Every request must include an HMAC-Auth header containing the KEYID and the request signature computed using the KEYDATA.
+Every request must include an NCSU-MAC header containing the KEYID and the request signature computed using the KEYDATA.
 The header and signature should be created like this:

-    "HMAC-Auth: " + KEYID + ":" + base_64(hmac-sha1( METHOD + "\n"
+    "NCSU-MAC: " + KEYID + ":" + base_64(hmac-sha1( METHOD + "\n"
                                                   + PATH + "\n"
                                                   + DATE + "\n"
                                                   + CONTENT-MD5 ))

 - The METHOD is the HTTP method or verb to be used in this call.
 It will usually be one of (GET, PUT, POST, DELETE or PATCH).